Öykü Çelik

 Öykü Çelik (born 13 July 1987) is a Turkish actress.

 Biography

 Çelik was born in 1987 in Istanbul.
 Her father is a football coach.
 She studied at the Bilkent University Theater Department but was forced to leave the school temporarily after suffering from injuries and burns in an accident.
 She then continued her education by taking private theater lessons. Çelik has since appeared in many TV series.

+In 2014, She had lead role in the hit comedy "Yeşil Deniz".
+The series came back with new season in 2023.
+She isn't in the cast of the new season.

+Her notably other main roles are in "Nuri", "Benim İçin Üzülme" and film "Bensiz".

-She made her debut on television in 2006 with a role in the series Selena.
-She continued her career by appearing in series such as Bir Zamanlar Osmanlı: Kıyam and Poyraz Karayel.
-In 2019, she starred in the historical drama Diriliş: Ertuğrul.
+She made her debut on television in 2006 with a role in the fantasy child series Selena.
+She continued supporting role her career by appearing in popular series such as Poyraz Karayel, military series "Savaşçı".
+She played in period series Bir Zamanlar Osmanlı: Kıyam, "Mahsusa: Trablusgarb".
+With Engin Altan Düzyatan, she starred in the historical drama Diriliş: Ertuğrul, film Romantik Komedi 2: Bekarlığa Veda and short horror film "Cin Geçidi".

 Personal life

 Öykü Çelik married Ahmet Murat Çakan in 2014 in Bursa, however the couple divorced the next year.
 In 2020, she started dating Ismail Berhan.